 (c) the legal basis of the processing in each case.

 2.2 We may process data about your use of our Website and services (“usage data”).
-The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and Website navigation paths, as well as information about the timing, frequency and pattern of your Website or service use.
+The usage data may include your IP address, geographical location, browser type, and version, operating system, referral source, length of visit, page views, and Website navigation paths, as well as information about the timing, frequency, and pattern of your Website or service use.
 The source of the usage data is our analytics tracking system.
-This usage data may be processed for the purposes of analysing the use of the Website and services.
+This usage data may be processed for the purposes of analyzing the use of the Website and services.
 The legal basis for this processing is either your specific consent or where we are not legally required to ask for consent, we may process this data for our legitimate interests, namely monitoring and improving our Website and services.

-2.5 We may process any of your personal data identified in this policy where necessary for administrative purposes including in the exercise or defence of legal claims.
-The legal basis for this processing is our legitimate interests, namely for administrative record keeping, processing transactions and maintaining business records or for the protection and assertion of our legal rights.
+2.5 We may process any of your personal data identified in this policy where necessary for administrative purposes including in the exercise or defense of legal claims.
+The legal basis for this processing is our legitimate interests, namely for administrative record-keeping, processing transactions, and maintaining business records or for the protection and assertion of our legal rights.

 3. Providing your personal data to others

-3.1 We may disclose your personal data to any member of our group of companies (this means our subsidiaries, our holding company and its subsidiaries) insofar as reasonably necessary for the purposes, and on the legal bases, set out in this policy.
+3.1 We may disclose your personal data to any member of our group of companies (this means our subsidiaries, our holding company, and its subsidiaries) insofar as reasonably necessary for the purposes, and on the legal basis, set out in this policy.

-3.2 We may disclose your personal data to our insurers and/or professional advisers insofar as reasonably necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, obtaining professional advice, or to exercise or defend legal claims.
+3.2 We may disclose your personal data to our insurers and/or professional advisers insofar as reasonably necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, obtaining professional advice, or exercising or defending legal claims.